 - The distribution of words in anchor text

 When you request a link from someone they’ll try to evaluate you on these factors as well.
-So, put yourself in their shoes and think like they will.
+So, put yourself in their shoes and think like they will as you develop your SEO and link building strategies.

 See if the source you’re requesting is good enough for you and the other way around too.
 And lastly, good luck with link-building, cheers!